particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project by temporarily deactivating the {{network-type}} module, which is by far the biggest power draw.

 {{#if has-nrf52}}
 **The sleep modes described here are for the Photon and Electron.
-Updated documentation with details for mesh devices will be provided soon.**
+Updated documentation with details for mesh devices will be provided soon.
+At the time of writing (Device OS 0.8.0-rc.25), sleep modes are not implemented for mesh devices yet.**
 {{/if}}